Chack'n Pop

-It is considered to be a spiritual predecessor of Bubble Bobble due to the shared characters and similar game structure.
+is a 1984 platform video game developed and published by Taito for arcades.
+It was originally released in Japan in April 1984.
+It is considered to be a spiritual predecessor of Bubble Bobble due to their shared characters and similar game structure.
 Home ports were released for the SG-1000, MSX, Family Computer, Sharp X1, NEC PC-6001 and NEC PC-8801.
-The arcade version would later be included via emulation in Taito Legends Power-Up, Taito Memories Pocket, Taito Memories Gekan, and Taito Legends 2.
-The Family Computer version would later be re-released on the Nintendo Wii and Nintendo 3DS via Virtual Console.